gchq/sleeper/docs/deployment-guide.md

 #### Upgrade/redeploy existing instance

 The `deployExisting.sh` script can be used to re-run the CDK against an existing instance of Sleeper.
-This can be used to upgrade an instance of Sleeper to a newer version.
+This can be used to upgrade a previously deployed instance to the version of Sleeper you're using.
 This will upload any jars that have changed, update all the docker images, and perform a `cdk deploy`.

 ```bash